dtcooper/crazyarms/README.md

 ## Introduction

-Crazy Arms Radio Backend is a flexible and fully featured Internet radio back-end written from the the ground up.
+Crazy Arms Radio Backend is a flexible and fully featured Internet radio back-end written from the ground up.

-Think of Crazy Arms as a robot taking several inputs and deciding which one is best to broadcast from.
+Think of Crazy Arms as a robot taking several inputs (sources) and deciding which one is best to broadcast from based on a hierarchy or precedence.
 (Read more about precedence-based streaming below).

 It's specifically written after its author built several _fully decentralized_ online radio stations with varied types of